steno-aarhus/research/onboarding/practicalities/index.md

     [apply](https://medarbejdere.au.dk/en/administration/finance/travel-booking/policy-for-credit-card-at-aarhus-university/)
     for an employee MasterCard.

-MUS talks

-:   MUS talks depend on one's terms of employment.
-Ask Maria Siggaard
-    ([marsig\@rm.dk](mailto:marsig@rm.dk){.email}) if you have questions
-    regarding this.

-Free rooms (Frirum)
+Meeting rooms

+:   You can find an overview of meeting rooms at SDCA [here]().
+    Read the guide for booking meeting rooms [here]().

+Frirum (Free rooms)

-:   At SDCA we have a number of free rooms that no one can book and used
+:   At SDCA we have a number of rooms that no one can book and used
     on a first-come-first-served basis.
 These rooms are intended for smaller in-person meetings and online meetings.
 Everyone can use the room.
 These rooms are not intended to be extra office spaces or be